N8Goodman/namby_rails/README.md

 We included the ability to create an account so that a user can revisit prior searches, and favorite names they like.

-Future Features:
+####Future Features:
--The ability to share favorited names with another user -The ability to poll other users (friends) for which name they like best from a selection of favorites.
+* The ability to share favorited names with another user
+* The ability to poll other users (friends) for which name they like best from a selection of favorites.